South Korea's Information

-Gojoseon, the first Korean kingdom, was founded in 2333 BC by Dangun.
-They controlled Korea and parts of Manchuria until their collapse in 108 BC, after a series of conflicts with the Han Dynasty, and in its aftermath the Proto-Three Kingdoms emerged.
+Dangun founded Gojoseon, the first Korean kingdom, in 2333 BC.
+They controlled Korea and parts of Manchuria until their collapse in 108 BC, after a series of conflicts with the Han Dynasty.
+In the aftermath the Proto-Three Kingdoms emerged.

-The Three Kingdoms unified under Silla in 676, leading to the North South States Period, and during this time relations with China
+The Three Kingdoms unified under Silla in 676, leading to the North South States Period.
+During this time, relations with China remained somewhat peaceful.

-Joseon was renamed in 1897 to the Korean Empire, and Emperor Gojong took control.
+Joseon was renamed the Korean Empire in 1897 and Emperor Gojong took control.

-annexed the entire peninsula in 1905, but at the end of World War II (in 1945) Korea was split into North and South, with the 38th parallel the general demarcation line.
+During the 20th century, Korea experienced a significant turn of events.
+In a land grab, Japan annexed the entire peninsula in 1905, but at the end of World War II, (in 1945) Korea was split into North and South, with the 38th as parallel the general demarcation line.